 When you compare your Zwift speeds to outdoor speeds, which is faster?

-Zwifters tend to find their speed in game is faster than their speed outdoors, typically by a margin of 1-4km/hr.
+Zwifters tend to find their speed in-game is faster than their speed outdoors, typically by a margin of 1-4km/hr for solo rides.
 This can be disconcerting since many riders set fitness goals based on miles ridden per week.

 There are several possible reasons why your outdoor speeds could be slower than your Zwift speeds:

 - Zwift’s algorithms for calculating speed are incorrect.

 - Zwift’s calculations include assumptions (such as your position on the handlebars or the condition of the road) that do not reflect your outdoor rides.